-Under the supervision of the Audit Committee, the Internal Audit Department reports to the Chairman of the Management Board, and by delegation to the Group's Chief Financial Officer.
+Under the supervision of the Audit Committee, the Internal Audit Department reports to the Group CFO, a member of the Management Roard

-The Department, comprising the Internal Audit Officer and the equivalent of 3.5 full-time auditors, carries out audits that evaluate the correct application of accounting principles, the organisation and the systems put in place within the entity subject to audit.
+The department is made up of an Internal Audit Officer and the equivalent of 3.5 full time auditors, and carries out audits in all the Group's subsidiaries, based on an annual audit plan.

-An annual audit plan, prepared together with the Management of Somfy Group, is approved by the Management Board and then validated by the Audit Committee.
-This audit plan is in particular based on an assessment of the level of risk of each entity and the significance of areas to be covered by an audit.
+This plan, prepared together with the Management of Somfy Group, is approved by the Management Board and then validated by the Audit Committee.
+It is in particular based on an assessment of the level of risk of each entity and the significance of areas to be covered by an audit.
 The assignments included in the audit plan provide an independent assessment of the efficiency of the system of internal control in each entity.

 Where appropriate, the principal weaknesses identified in internal control are reported and recommendations are issued.
-A follow-up of the implementation of recommendations is made twice a year.
-A report is presented to the Management Board and to the Audit Committee each year.
+Monitoring of the implementation of the recommendations takes place twice a year, as well as during monitoring assignments on the ground.
+Every year, a report is presented to the Management Board and to the Audit Committee.